jonaskir6/federated_learning/README.md

 docker-compose up -d
 ```

-- You can find the samples in `lstm_autoencoder/server/models`
+- You can find the final models in `lstm_autoencoder/server/models`
 - Your final aggregated model will be called model_round{num_epochs}.pth